RyotaMitaraiWeb/studio-dada-website/README.md

 - ``VITE_PUBLIC_IMAGES`` - points to the URL of the remote image service.
 When running this locally, you want an absolute path to the images folder in the ``assets`` directory; this is to ensure that whatever you see in development environment will also be seen in production environment.

 To apply environment variables to production, deploy an ``.env.production`` file with the environment variables listed above, filled with your actual data.
 The file must be located at the same level as ``.env.development``

+### Image hosting
+To circumvent Firebase's network transfer limit, all images in production are hosted on a Cloudify bucket.
+The host is provided via envrionment secrets, described in the section above.